 The Cachoeira Mine in Caetité was the first open-pit uranium mine in Bahia, in the Lagoa Real Uranus Province (PULR).
 Exploration took place from 2000 to 2015 , with the production of approximately 3,750 tons of concentrate .
 With the exhaustion of this mine, activities were halted.

-According to INB, in December 2020, uranium production resumed at new mine in the same region.
+According to INB, in December 2020, uranium production resumed at a new mine in the same region.
 The Engenho Mine will have the capacity to produce around 260 tons/year.
 Production is expected to reach 1,400 tons/year by 2025, and 2,400 tons/year by 2030, with the contribution of another ongoing project, Santa Quitéria, in Ceará.

 To increase uranium production, INB formed, in partnership with the Galvani Group, the Santa Quitéria Consortium to explore the Itataia deposit, in the municipality of Santa Quitéria, in Ceará.
 The uranium ore is associated with phosphate .
 Reserves are estimated at 80 thousand tons, and when in operation, the mine will produce 1,600 tons of uranium concentrate annually .
 According to the Institute of Energy and Nuclear Research (IPEN), exploration is expected to begin in 2024.